-2. Laying of foam concrete (cellular concrete) which is produced on site on a self-propelled unit by a qualified crew, weighing 350-400 kg/m³ to create flows.
+2. Laying of foam concrete (cellular concrete) which is produced on the construction site on a self-propelled unit by a qualified crew, weighing 350-400 kg/m³ to create flows.

 1. Coating the surface with bituminous varnish.

-2. creation of special pieces of bituminous membrane and placing them at a depth of approximately 5-7 cm into the gutters.
+2. Creation of special pieces of asphalt membrane and placing them at a depth of approximately 5-7 cm into the gutters.